Mike Davis Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Season Stats

-- Davis has run for 214 yards on 66 carries (35.7 yards per game), with one touchdown on the ground this year.
+- This season Davis has 214 rushing yards (35.7 per game) on 66 carries with one touchdown.

 - He has received 66 of his team's 145 carries this season (45.5%).